Nuclear Weapons

 The Parliamentary Action Plan for a Nuclear-Weapon-Free World notes that the current nuclear posture reviews, as well as the 2018 UN High Level-Conference on Nuclear Disarmament and the 2020 NPT Review Conference, provide political opportunities to advance these important incremental measures.

-The Ban Treaty and the 2018 UN High-Level Conference on Nuclear Disarmament.
+The Ban Treaty and the 2018 UN High-Level Conference on Nuclear Disarmament

 Nuclear armed and allied States are able to dismiss the Treaty on the prohibition of Nuclear Weapons as not relevant to them and which they can ignore.
 It is not so easy for them to ignore the 2018 UN High-Level Conference on Nuclear Disarmament.